Anormix/dotfiles/README.md

 > Everything that isn't in the **TODO** section should work perfectly fine.

 ## Reporting bugs / Suggestions
-If you find a bug in my configs or there is a better way to impliment something do not hesitate to write a bug report or to message me!
+If you find a bug in my configs or there is a better way to implement something do not hesitate to write a bug report or to message me!
 **Before sending a bug report find out if the issue is caused by something you did and not actually by the config file.**